d108/Calendar-Timer-2-iOS/README.md

 # Calendar Timer 2 Release Notes

+##v2.0.2.1283

+* Fixed display of app name on the home screen.
+* Added fix for sounds sometimes not playing.
+* Removed extra message when sessions complete in the background.

 ##v2.0.0.1264

 The first in a new series of development targeted for iOS 8 and 9.